cozie-app/cozie-website/docs/cozie/cozie_apple_vs_fitbit.md

 ---
-sidebar_position: 1
+id: cozie-apple-vs-fitbit
+title: Apple vs. Fitbit
+sidebar_label: Apple vs. Fitbit
 ---

-# Apple vs Fitbit

 Cozie is available for the Apple Watch and for select Fitbit devices.
 Watch-based surveys are availble on both frameworks.
 However, the surrounding feature set differs between the two frameworks and might also depend on the exact devices used.